Food safety: WHO and FAO

 In 1963, the WHO and FAO published the Codex Alimentarius which serves as an guideline to food safety.

-However, according to Unit 04 - Communication of Health & Consumers Directorate-General of the European Commission (SANCO):
+However, according to Unit 04 - Communication of Health & Consumers Directorate-General of the European Commission:

 "The Codex, while being recommendations for voluntary application by members, Codex standards serve in many cases as a basis for national legislation.
-The reference made to Codex food safety standards in the World Trade Organizations' Agreement on Sanitary and Phytosanitary measures (SPS Agreement) means that Codex has far reaching implications for resolving trade disputes.
+The reference made to Codex food safety standards in the World Trade Organizations' Agreement on Sanitary and Phytosanitary measures means that Codex has far reaching implications for resolving trade disputes.
 WTO members that wish to apply stricter food safety measures than those set by Codex may be required to justify these measures scientifically."